nahiyan/cryptanalysis/README.md

 All queries to the cryptanalysis tool are provided through a schema file written in [TOML](https://toml.io/en/).
 A pipeline can be declared in the schema with each pipe defining the operation and its configuration.

-For example, here's the following schema file instructs the cryptanalysis tool to encode and solve:
+For example, the following schema file instructs the cryptanalysis tool to encode and solve a 43-step MD4 instance:

 ```toml
 [[pipeline]]